 An ergonomic handle further improves usability, reducing the fatigue felt from constant engine vibrations, while the spit shaft design allows you to find the ideal length and make it easier to store.

 The dual-line is replaced using a bump and feed system, so you just tap it on the ground and the new line is fed through.

-Hyundai 51cc 2-Stroke Anti-Vibration Petrol Grass Trimmer/ Strimmer/ Brush cutter
+Hyundai 52cc three in one Petrol Grass Trimmer/ Strimmer/ Brush cutter (Best Versatility)

 If you need a versatile grass trimmer that can handle various tasks around the garden, then this robust trimmer from Hyundai is worth consideration.